callmecavs/layzr.js/README.md

 ## Install

+Layzr was developed with a modern JavaScript workflow in mind.
+Though not required, it's convenient to have a build system in place that can transpile ES6, and bundle modules.
+For a minimal boilerplate that does so, try [outset](https://github.com/callmecavs/outset).

-Choose an installation option based on your project and environment.
+Choose an installation option based on your workflow:

 * [npm](#npm)
 * [CDN](#cdn)